tmaestrini/easyGovernance/README.md

 - `KeepConnectionsAlive`: If you would like to keep the connections to the M365 services used in all validations alive after the validation routine has finished, just add the `KeepConnectionsAlive` parameter.
 The use of this parameter will not affect any output.

 - `ReloadBaselines`: After the first validation run, all baselines that are referenced in a tenant template (in the [`tenants` folder](./tenants/)) will be stored in memory (due to performance).
-If you intend to reload all the referenced baselines (for example when a baseline changed), simply add the `ReloadBaselines` parameter.
+If you intend to reload all referenced baselines (for example when a baseline changed), simply add the `ReloadBaselines` parameter.
 The use of this parameter will not affect any output.

 #### Return values